lunarriver/lunarriver.github.io/_posts/2025-03-10-news-extracts-natural-hazard-2409-2501.markdown

 Fast-moving wildfires **incinerate** more than 1,500 buildings.

-over 130,000 people are under evacuation orders in the **metropolitan** area.
+Over 130,000 people are under evacuation orders in the **metropolitan** area.

 Officials have urged residents to **conserve** water.